soumitya0/POKEMON-TRAVEL/README.md

 <b>User Character</b>: <b>Ash ketchum<b>.
 User location will change with changing in latitude and longitude<br>
 <B>POKEMON</B>: Their are some pokemon placed with static location like Bulbasaur,Charmander and many more

+# output
 ![alt text](https://github.com/soumitya0/POKEMON-TRAVEL/blob/master/1.PNG)<br>

 ![alt text](https://github.com/soumitya0/POKEMON-TRAVEL/blob/master/2.PNG)<br>
+here the pockemon is catch by the user and the power of pokemon is added to the user power<br>

 ![alt text](https://github.com/soumitya0/POKEMON-TRAVEL/blob/master/3.PNG)<br>
+new pockemon is catch by the user and the power of pokemon is added to the user power<br>